lmalvarez13/lmalvarez13/README.md

 <h1 align="center">Hi 👋, I'm Lucas</h1>
 <h3 align="center">Gameplay Programmer (Unity/C#, Unreal/C++/BPs) </h3>

-Gameplay Programmer with a Computer Science background | Seeking entry-level opportunities in the game industry to grow and contribute <!-- , focused on creating fun and responsive gameplay experiences using Unity and Unreal Engine.-->
+Gameplay Programmer with a background in Computer Science | Seeking entry-level opportunities in the game industry  <!-- , focused on creating fun and responsive gameplay experiences using Unity and Unreal Engine.-->

 #### 🎮 About Me